Richard Sykes (microbiologist): Other roles

 From 2003 to 2005 he was trustee of the Royal Botanic Gardens, Kew.
 From 2007 to 2011 he was senior independent director and non-executive deputy chairman of Eurasian Natural Resources Corporation.
 In September 2008, he was appointed chair of NHS London, but resigned in May 2010 over the decision of the Cameron Ministry to halt former health minister Ara Darzi's planned reorganisation of health care in London.

 Between 2010 and 2012 he was on the advisory board of the Virgin Group.
 Until 2013, he was vice-chair at the Swiss life sciences company Lonza AG.
 He was appointed chairman of the Royal Institution in 2010 and Imperial College Healthcare in 2012.
 He was appointed Chancellor of Brunel University in 2013.
 In 2020, Sykes stepped down as chairman of the NetScientific Group after serving it for nine years.

 Vaccine Taskforce

-In 2020 he lead an independent review of the workings of the Vaccine Taskforce.
+In 2020 he led an independent review of the workings of the Vaccine Taskforce.
 On 14 June 2021, Sykes was appointed chair of the Vaccine Taskforce, where he will be responsible for overseeing the delivery of the UK's COVID-19 vaccination programme, including preparations for booster programmes and encouraging vaccine innovation in the UK.